-- Contextualizing the national framework to a state-specific strategy with implementation plans to roll out of the four critical WASH behaviours at scale. - Using a Menu of Activities at each Phase within the Implementation Framework (Annex1) to reach different audience segments within the population.
+- Contextualising the national framework to a state-specific strategy with implementation plans to roll out the four critical sanitation and hygiene behaviours at scale. - Using a Menu of Activities at each Phase within the Implementation Framework (Annex-1) to reach different audience segments within the population.
 This will take account of different socio-cultural and geographic diversities, focus audiences, media penetration and reach.